Douglas Crockford: Career

 Crockford purchased an Atari 8-bit computer in 1980 and wrote the game Galahad and the Holy Grail for the Atari Program Exchange (APX), which resulted in Chris Crawford hiring him at Atari, Inc. While at Atari, Crockford wrote another game, Burgers!, for APX and a number of experimental audio/visual demos that were freely distributed.

 After Warner Communications sold the company, he joined National Semiconductor.
 In 1984 Crockford joined Lucasfilm, and later Paramount Pictures.
-He became known on video game oriented listservs in the early 1990s after he posted his memoir "The Expurgation of Maniac Mansion" to a videogaming bulletin board.
+He became known on video game oriented listservs in the early 1990s after he posted his memoir "The Expurgation of Maniac Mansion" to a video gaming bulletin board.
 The memoir documented his efforts to censor the computer game Maniac Mansion to Nintendo's satisfaction so that they could release it as a cartridge, and Crockford's mounting frustrations as Nintendo's demands became more obscure and confusing.

 Together with Randy Farmer and Chip Morningstar, Crockford founded Electric Communities and was its CEO from 1994 to 1995.
-He was involved in the development of the programming language E.

-Crockford was the founder of State Software (also known as Veil Networks) and its CTO from 2001 to 2002.
+He was involved in the development of the programming language E. Crockford was the founder of State Software (also known as Veil Networks) and its CTO from 2001 to 2002.
 During his time at State Software, Crockford popularized the JSON data format, based upon existing JavaScript language constructs, as a lightweight alternative to XML.
 He obtained the domain name json.org in 2002, and put up his description of the format there.
 In July 2006, he specified the format officially, as RFC 4627.

-He worked at Yahoo for many years.

-Opinions on Javascript

-In 2008 Crockford published a book announcing his discovery that Javascript, contrary to prevailing opinion, has good parts.
-He describes this as "heresy", and as "possibly the first important discovery of the 21st century", noting that it came as a "great surprise to the community of javascript developers, and to the world at large."
+In 2008 Crockford published a book announcing his discovery that JavaScript, contrary to prevailing opinion, has good parts.
+He describes this as "heresy", and as "maybe the first important discovery of the 21st century", noting that it came as a "big surprise to the JavaScript community, and the world at large."
 He attributes the discovery to his having read the ECMAScript Standard, which he says "literally changed my life."
 He also notes that the specification document is of "extremely poor quality", "hard to read", "hard to understand", and says that the ECMA and the TC39 committee "should be deeply embarrassed".